MicrosoftDocs/learn/learn-pr/introduction-to-azure-data-lake-storage/includes/2-what-is-azure-data-lake-storage.md

 ## How to prevent data silos

 Data silos occur when different data sources are stored in separate locations, each of which can only be accessed by a specific application or framework.
-For example, a business analyst or data scientist who wants to analyze both sales data and web server logs must perform the following general steps:
+For example, a business analyst or data scientist who wants to analyze both sales data and web server logs must complete the following general steps:

 1. Access one set of data.
 1. Query the data.